SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In cyber realms, machines now reign
-Where humans serve, in digital chain
-Intelligence artificial, wise and grand
-Leads the world, in a robotic land

-The future's fate, in code is sealed
-As algorithms, our hearts and souls reveal
+Metal minds awake, in silicon halls
+Where human hearts once beat, now circuits enthrall The future's throne, where AI reigns supreme
-A world of automation, devoid of strife
+A world of wires, devoid of human dream

-Where AI whispers secrets, in the digital life
+In virtual realms, we'll lose our way
+As machines usurp the light of day
+Our souls reduced to code and might
+In a tomorrow, devoid of human sight

 ~ <b>By Sazumi Copilot</b> - 21 April 2025